Cuba Food Guide

 Cultural Significance:

-Trinidad's cuisine highlights the region's colonial heritage and agricultural traditions, maintaining recipes and techniques from Cuba's Spanish colonial period.
+Trinidad's food reflects the region's colonial past and farming traditions, holding onto recipes and methods from Cuba's Spanish colonial era.

 Signature Dishes: